How to Build Your Business Case for a BPM System: Getting Budget

 Your Operations Director is likely to be concerned about process efficiency, operational excellence, retention...

-Explain how BPM solves their problem(s)
+Explain how the BPM system will help to solve their problem(s)

 Include the figures

 Certainly if your FD is a key decision maker on your budget, it is important to support your business case with the figures.
 This can be difficult to calculate, but it is worth making estimates of the quantifiable financial benefit if you possible can.
-For help on this read: Calculating Return on Investment (ROI) on Business Process Management (BPM)
+For help on this read: Calculating Return on Investment (ROI) on Business Process Management (BPM).

 The cost of inactivity